Peacocks nearby: approximating sequences of measures: Approximation by peacocks: infinity Wasserstein distance (discrete time)

 Here, $R_1^{\min}$ is the call function of $S(\mu_1; m, \epsilon)$, $R_{N+1}^{\max}$ is the call function of $T(\mu_{N+1}; m ,\epsilon)$, and

 depends on~$x_{n-1}$ and~$x_n$.
 Clearly, for $\epsilon=0$ and $\mathbb{E}\mu_1 = \mathbb{E}\mu_2 = \dots = m$, we recover~\eqref{eq:Phi 0}:

-The following theorem gives an equivalent condition for the existence of a peacock within $W^\infty$-distance $\epsilon$ of a given sequence of measures, thus solving Problem~\ref{pr:main} for the infinity Wasserstein distance, and is our main result.
-By Proposition~\ref{prop:consistent} and~\eqref{eq:Phi consistent}, it is consistent with Strassen's theorem, i.e., the case $\epsilon=0$.
-Also, note that the functions~$\Phi_N$ defined in~\eqref{eq:Phi} have explicit expressions in terms of the given call functions, as $R^{\min}$ and $R^{\max}$ are explicitly given by~\eqref{eq:Rmin} and~\eqref{eq:Rmax}.
-The existence criterion we obtain is thus rather explicit; the existence \emph{proof} is not constructive, though, as mentioned in the introduction.
-Moreover, note that we use Strassen's theorem in the proof; for $\epsilon=0$, our proof reduces to a triviality, and not to a proof of Strassen's theorem. \begin{thm} Let $\epsilon>0$ and $(\mu_n)_{n \in \setN}$ be a sequence in $\setM$ such that
+The following theorem gives an equivalent condition for the existence of a peacock within $W^\infty$-distance $\epsilon$ of a given sequence of measures, thus solving Problem~\ref{pr:main} for the infinity Wasserstein distance, and is our first main result.
+Note that the functions~$\Phi_N$ defined in~\eqref{eq:Phi} have explicit expressions in terms of the given call functions, as $R^{\min}$ and $R^{\max}$ are explicitly given by~\eqref{eq:Rmin} and~\eqref{eq:Rmax}.
+The existence criterion we obtain is thus rather explicit; the existence \emph{proof} is not constructive, though, as mentioned in the introduction. \begin{thm} Let $\epsilon>0$ and $(\mu_n)_{n \in \setN}$ be a sequence in $\setM$ such that